SAC-Opt: Semantic Anchors for Iterative Correction in Optimization Modeling: Introduction

 The core mechanism of SAC-Opt is iterative semantic alignment, a convergence-driven process that progressively eliminates mismatches between the generated model and the original task description (Iterative Semantic Alignment and Correction).
 After we identify semantic anchors from structured data, typically constraint and objective expressions.
-For each anchor, we reconstruct its semantics from the generated code (Model to Structured Data Reconstruction) and compare it with the original anchor (Semantic Consistency Verification), using LLM-based or similarity-based checks.
+For each anchor, we reconstruct its semantics from the generated code (Model to Structured Data Reconstruction) and compare it with the original anchor (Semantic Consistency Verification), using LLM-based or similarity-based checks in our implementation.
 Alignment is evaluated at the anchor level: each semantic anchor serves as a reference representing the problem intent.
 A mismatch indicates that the code does not faithfully capture the intended semantics, in which case SAC-Opt updates only the misaligned component.
 This anchor-driven refinement continues until full anchor consistency or a predefined iteration limit, enabling fine-grained correction without regenerating the entire model.
 After alignment, all components are assembled into a complete program and passed to a solver (Model Debugging).
 Code debugging is then applied with solver feedback, modifying the code only when execution errors occur.
 Finally, the corrected program is executed for the solution.
-In experiments on seven public datasets, SAC-Opt boosts average modeling accuracy by 7.8\%, highlighting the effectiveness of semantics-anchored backward correction.
+In experiments on seven public datasets, SAC-Opt boosts average modeling accuracy by 7.7\%, highlighting the effectiveness of semantics-anchored backward correction.

-\paragraph{Contributions.} (1) We introduce SAC-Opt, the first optimization modeling framework that establishes a semantics-driven correction method, moving beyond solver-driven syntactic checks.
-(2) We propose a backward, semantic anchor-guided correction mechanism that progressively aligns models with problem intent, achieving convergence through fine-grained refinement rather than trial-and-error regeneration.
-(3) We evaluate SAC-Opt on seven public datasets and show that it improves modeling accuracy by 7.8\% on average, with a 21.9\% gain on the challenging ComplexLP dataset.
+\paragraph{Contributions.} (1) We introduce SAC-Opt, the first optimization modeling framework that performs proactive semantic verification to detect silent semantic errors that solver-driven checks cannot capture.
+(2) We propose a backward, semantic anchor-guided correction mechanism that progressively aligns models with problem intent, achieving convergence through fine-grained refinement.
+(3) We evaluate SAC-Opt on seven public datasets and show that it improves modeling accuracy by 7.7\% on average, with a 21.9\% gain on the challenging ComplexLP dataset.